 As a future-but-not-yet hugely successful startup, you want a business name that grabs the attention of all who hear it and holds on with a tight grip.
 But choosing a company name is a common obstacle for new entrepreneurs.

-In this article, we’ll show you how to come up with the perfect catchy name for your new venture by brainstorming and making sure your name is:
+In this article, we’ll show you how to come up with some catchy business name ideas for your new venture by brainstorming and making sure it’s:

 - Available (in some form)